Linkdata-company/linkdata-panel/CONTRIBUTING.md

 - Our internal development team will review your work and validate your request.
 - Your changes will be tested to ensure that there are no issues.
 - If changes need to be made, you will be notified via GitHub.
-- Once approved, your code will be merged for inclusion in an upcoming release of Hestia Control Panel.
+- Once approved, your code will be merged for inclusion in an upcoming release of LinkData Panel.

 All pull requests must include a brief but descriptive title, and a detailed description of the changes that you've made. **Only include commits that are related to your feature, bug fix, or patch in your pull request!**

 ## Thank you

-We appreciate **all** contributions no matter what size; your feedback and input directly shapes the future of Hestia Control Panel and we could not do it without your support.
+We appreciate **all** contributions no matter what size; your feedback and input directly shapes the future of LinkData Panel and we could not do it without your support.

 Thank you for your time and we look forward to seeing your pull requests,<br>
-The Hestia Control Panel development team
+The LinkData Panel development team